Russian emigration during the Russo-Ukrainian war (2022–present): Destinations

 Several EU countries, such as Latvia and the Czech Republic, have suspended granting visas to Russian citizens, complicating their exit from Russia.
 Some countries have allowed temporary stays without a visa.
 Turkey, for example, has allowed Russian citizens without visas to stay for up to two months.
-However, Finland, Poland and the Baltic countries of Latvia, Lithuania and Estonia announced they will not offer refuge to Russians fleeing mobilization.
+However, Finland, Poland, and the Baltic countries of Latvia, Lithuania, and Estonia announced they will not offer refuge to Russians fleeing mobilization.
 In contrast, Germany offered asylum to Russian oppositionists and conscripts who did not want to go to war with Ukraine.

 Two Russian nationals claimed asylum in the United States after sailing in a small boat to Alaska.

 At least five yachts carrying Russian nationals have attempted to enter a number of South Korean ports, but only two Russian passengers were allowed entry.

 Most hotel rooms and Airbnbs in Kazakhstan were sold out to Russian immigrants within days.

 In contrast to the official exit polls and results of the 2024 Russian presidential election both inside and outside of Russia, unofficial exit polls of the votes cast abroad showed a much poorer performance for Vladimir Putin.
-According to the Vote Abroad project, Putin won 3% in Serbia, 5% in Istanbul, Turkey, 6% in Argentina, 8% in Yerevan, Armenia, 9% in Kazakhstan, 10% in Thailand, 15% in Vietnam and 16% in Tel Aviv, Israel.
+According to the Vote Abroad project, Putin won 3% in Serbia; 5% in Istanbul; Turkey; 6% in Argentina; 8% in Yerevan; Armenia, 9% in Kazakhstan; 10% in Thailand; 15% in Vietnam; and 16% in Tel Aviv, Israel.

 Difficulties faced by emigrants

 Amnesty International noted that many Russian political emigrants, who entered the European Union on Schengen visas, become illegal immigrants after 90 days because they do not want to submit applications for asylum due to the impossibility of continuing their activities as journalists, human rights activists, etc. in such a case.
 In addition, many Russian oppositionists and representatives of civil society, who are in Russia or who had migrated to other non-safe countries from Russia (for example, to CIS-countries), do not have Schengen visas and have difficulties in obtaining them.
-In this regard, on 25 May 2022, Amnesty International encouraged the Cabinet of Germany to expand the programme of humanitarian admission (humanitäre Aufnahmeprogramme) on Russians persecuted by Putin's regime.
-This programme should include humanitarian visas issuance and granting of temporary residence and work permits.
+In this regard, on 25 May 2022, Amnesty International encouraged the Cabinet of Germany to expand the programme of humanitarian admission (humanitäre Aufnahmeprogramme) for Russians persecuted by Putin's regime.
+This programme should include humanitarian visa issuance and granting of temporary residence and work permits.
 According to the EU directive from 2022, member states should not accept visa applications from Russians in a third country.